 * As another footnote to the tale, in midwar the Kawanishi company began work on a flying boat cargo carrier for the IJN, the aircraft being named the "H11K1 Soku (Blue Sky)".
 It was of the same general configuration as the H8K and based on it, but it was bigger and tubbier, with distinctive extended cockpit glazing; it had fixed floats and large internal volume to permit haulage of bulky cargoes.
 It was to haul up to eighty troops on its cargo deck, with cargoes loaded and removed through split nose doors.

-The Soku was to be powered by four Mitsubishi MK4Q Kasei 22 (Ha-32-22) radials, each providing 1,380 kW (1,850 HP), with defensive armament of three Type 2 13 millimeter machine guns.
+The Soku was to be powered by four Mitsubishi MK4Q Kasei 22 (Ha-32-22) radials, each providing 1,380 kW (1,850 HP), with defensive armament of three Type 2 13-millimeter machine guns.
 Length was to be 37.7 meters (123 feet 8 inches), wingspan 47.97 meters (147 feet 5 inches), and empty weight 26,405 kilograms (58,215 pounds) -- over 40% more than the H8K.
 Cargo load was to be over 19 tonnes (21 tons).
 The Soku was to be made of wood and other nonstrategic materials to the maximum extent possible, to conserve increasingly scarce resources.
-A mockup was completed, but then destroyed in a US bombing raid on 1 April 1945, with the project then terminated.
+A mockup was completed, but then destroyed in a US bombing raid on 1 April 1945, with the project then abandoned.